jjgecon/vs_code_workflow/README.md

 | **Design**                          | Fewer, more powerful cores | More cores than CPUs, but less powerful than CPU cores |
 | **Best suited for**                 | General purpose computing applications | High-performance computing applications |

-*For any problem, I recommended that you contact [OIT support](https://www.smu.edu/oit/services/stable).
+*For any problem, I recommend that you contact [OIT support](https://www.smu.edu/oit/services/stable).
 The people in charge of the HPC are incredibly helpful*.

 ## Host and Tunnels with VS Code

-To acces SMU's HPC you need to have an account with access to a ColdFront Allocation.
-The OIT has generated some [documentation](https://southernmethodistuniversity.github.io/hpc_docs/coldfront/quick_start.html) for how to use ColdFront and ask for storge and allocation resources.
+To access SMU's HPC, you need to have an account with access to a ColdFront Allocation.
+The OIT has generated some [documentation](https://southernmethodistuniversity.github.io/hpc_docs/coldfront/quick_start.html) on how to use ColdFront and request storage and allocation resources.

-As a student you might need to ask your Advisor or Dr. Sposi to give you an allocation.
+As a student, you might need to ask your Advisor or Dr. Sposi to give you an allocation.

+> You can only access the HPC while connected to the SMU network.
+You could do it through a VPN, but I haven't tried that yet.

 ## Linux System

-The HPC uses the Linux operating system, which you interface with with the spooky terminal.
+The HPC uses the Linux operating system, which you interface with through the terminal.

 Here are some basic commands:
 - `ls`: List files and directories.